sator-imaging/Twitch-YTLikeTheaterMode/README.md

 # Twitch-YTLikeTheaterMode

 Bookmarklet to change Twitch to YouTube-like Theater Mode Layout

 ![How it works](./TwitchTheaterMode.gif)

 ## Bookmarklet

 How to install:
 1. Add website (something you like) as bookmark.
-2. Open bookmark editor dialog for it.
+1. Open bookmark editor dialog for it.
-3. Rename bookmark. ex.
-Theater Mode.
+1. Rename bookmark. (ex.
+Theater Mode)
-4. Enter the following code as "URL" in bookmark editor dialog.
+1. Enter the following code as "URL" in bookmark editor dialog.
+1. Done.

 ```javascript
 javascript: {